 The CoopLew Inaugural Chief Diversity Officer – to – Chief Executive Officer: Making a Path to the Top: Preparing CDOs to Become CEOs, was a huge success!

 During this star-studded experience in the nation’s capital, more than 50 participants and presenters gathered to address pathways and possibilities awaiting CDOs who aspire to serve in the highest office of higher education institutions.
-The Institute was a practical and relevant undertaking, which involved pre-reading, networking, story-telling, and a variety of presentations that specifically addressed capstone presidential experiences.
+The Institute was a practical and relevant undertaking, which involved pre-reading, networking, story-telling, and a variety of presentations that specifically addressed capstone presidential experiences (see what was covered).
 The energy and excitement were capped by an exclusive conversation and book signing with Dr. Freeman A. Hrabowski, President of UMBC (University of Maryland, Baltimore County).
 Eleven other nationally-recognized speakers shared personal stories about trials and triumphs throughout their respective journeys to the presidency as well as core nuggets of wisdom they attribute to their ascension from CDO to CEO.
 It was a true launch towards next-career steps for all participants.

 We would like to thank our sponsors: The Association of Public & Land-grant Universities (APLU), TIAA Institute, Academic Search, and Diverse: Issues in Higher Education.